charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 Tracking and allocating bulk quantifies of food gave rise to writing and politics.
 Wars between professional armies demanded new weapons and armor.
 Close proximity to livestock was a vector for new diseases.
-Pizarro's technological advantage over Atahualpa comes as no surprise when we consider that wheat (domesticated 8,000 BCE) gave Spain a 4,000 year head start compared to the Inca Empire's corn (domesticated 4,000 BCE).
+Pizarro's technological advantage over Atahualpa comes as no surprise when we consider that wheat (domesticated 8,000 BC) gave Spain a 4,000 year head start compared to the Inca Empire's corn (domesticated 4,000 BC).

 This brings us to the "real" question of the book: why did the rise and spread of food production differ between continents?

-Let's start with geography.
+According to Diamond, it's all about geography.
 Eurasia is the largest continent by far.
 It also has large and varied temperate regions, ideal for evolving a variety of wild grasses and legumes.
 The other continents are smaller, with much of their land area devoted to deserts and rainforests.